Disaster Information Specialization

 - Disaster Health Information Sources: The Basics (Available online.)
 3 MLA CE credits

-- IS-700.B: An Introduction to the National Incident Management System (Available online) 3 CE credits
+- IS-700.B: An Introduction to the National Incident Management System (Available online at the FEMA site) 3.5 CE credits

-The Advanced Level of the Specialization demonstrates advanced knowledge and skills in areas of special interest in Disaster Information.
-The Advanced Level requires a total of 27 CE Credits: all the Basic Level requirements plus 12 additional credits.
-Select from the many offerings those that best serve your personal goals.
+Level II of the Specialization demonstrates advanced knowledge and skills in areas of special interest in Disaster Information.
+Level II requires a total of 27 CE Credits: the Level I requirements plus 12 additional credits.
+Select from the many offerings those that best serve your goals.

 If your Specialization lapses for more than 6 months, you must begin the accreditation process from the beginning.
 Please apply for renewal 30 days before expiration to ensure a seamless process.